Julia-M-B/Machine_learning_projects/skip-gram-model/README.md

 ## Additional Notes

-- The model uses SQLite for efficient data management, allowing training on datasets larger than available RAM
+- The model uses PostgreSQL for efficient data management, allowing training on datasets larger than available RAM and supporting concurrent database connections
 - Text preprocessing includes: lowercasing, removal of non-letter characters, whitespace normalization
 - The vocabulary includes an `<unk>` token (index 0) for out-of-vocabulary words
 - Training checkpoints can be used to resume training from a specific epoch